 Prior to that, as a journalist, he broke the first story of music being downloaded on the Internet - seven whole years before Napster came along.
 Years later, after Apple's iTunes Music Store came online, he wrote the definitive book on how to become a vendor to Apple and sell music in the store.
 As a musician, producer, and record label/artist relations consultant he has worked alongside top name talent.

 He often gets called to solve problems, or provide unique solutions.
 When the Department of Defense needed a working demonstration of the CHCS II medical records system, he built one for them.
-He also designed 67 web sites and helped create a 10,000 mile TCP/IP network for the Defense Logistics Agency's Contract Management Command, leading to the creation of the Defense Contract Management Agency.
+He also designed 67 web sites and helped establish a 10,000 mile fibre optic TCP/IP network for the Defense Logistics Agency's Contract Management Command, leading to the creation of the Defense Contract Management Agency.
 When the New York Times, News Corp. and Coupons.com were sued for patent infringement, as the original founder of Coupons.com, he came to the rescue with the prior art.